bigduf/API---Webscrapping/TP2 and  3/README.md

   - A method for securing data stored in the database.

+  Answer : Intermediate software that processes the request before it reaches the main application.

 - **Question 6:** _Which Python library is often used to serialize and deserialize JSON data in the context of REST APIs?_

   - JSONify